-In addition to service data reported in accordance with DCF Pamphlet 155-2 the Managing Entity shall submit Template 32 detailing the total number of individuals served and the types of Incidental Expense services provided in each of the following classifications:
+In addition to service data reported in accordance with DCF Pamphlet 155-2, and the Network Service Provider detailed expenditure reporting in Templates 12 and 13, the Managing Entity shall submit a quarterly summary report listing the types of Incidental Expense services provided in each of the following classifications:

 - 1. time limited transportation,

 - 2. childcare,

 - 3. housing assistance or housing subsidies,

 - 4. clothing,

 - 5. educational services,

 - 6. vocational services,

 - 7. medical care,

 - 8. pharmaceuticals and

-- 9. other incidentals (specify).
+- 9. other incidentals (specify)